This vegan pepperoni is smoky, spicy and entirely delicious. It’s perfect on sandwiches and makes the ideal topping for pizza.

-- Then add vegetable stock, canola oil, tamari, tomato paste, maple syrup, liquid smoke and dijon mustard to a bowl and whisk together before adding it in with the dry ingredients and mixing into a thick dough.
+- Then add vegetable stock, canola oil, tamari, tomato paste, maple syrup, liquid smoke and dijon mustard to a bowl or measuring jug and whisk together before adding it in with the dry ingredients and mixing into a thick dough.

 - Get in there with your hands and knead the dough for about 2 minutes until it feels firm to the touch and then form it into two logs.
 It will be a little difficult to form into logs and will look like it just wants to crack in places, this is fine don’t worry!
 It smooths out in the cooking process.